agonzal/agonzal.github.io/_posts/2020-10-01-installing-gitea.markdown

 3. ENABLE_CAPTCHA
 ```

 Check out the [cheat-sheet for Gitea](https://docs.gitea.io/en-us/config-cheat-sheet/).
 There are a few other options I may look into enabling or disabling but for now, the system is at a point where I am comfortable creating repos and pushing code to the site.
-For a small added bonus, a small automation script to tie it all together.